Disney California Adventure Food & Wine Festival: 2010

 The 2010 event ran daily from April 16, 2010 through May 31, 2010 with the theme "The Art of Flavor".
 The 2010 edition featured the Taste of California Marketplace with ten food offerings and wine and beer seminars at the Festival Showplace, located in the Hollywood Pictures Backlot section of the park.
 Chef demonstrations took place at the Chef's Showcase Stage, situated in Sunshine Plaza.
 Exclusive dinners, wine tastings and cooking school sessions could be attended at an additional cost.

 2011 to 2015

-The festival was not held due to park construction projects.
+The festival was not held due to park construction projects and the Diamond jubilee taking place in 2015.

 2016

 The revamped 2016 edition of the festival ran from April 1, 2016 through May 1, 2016 on weekends and featured eight Festival Marketplace kiosks situated along the Disney California Adventure parade route.
 The eight themed booths served dozens of selections of California-inspired cuisine included By the Bay, The Brewhouse, The Farm, Gold Rush, LAstyle, The Vineyard, ¡Viva Fresca!, and Wine Country.
 Beverage seminars and demonstrations by celebrity chefs could again be attended for an additional cost.